Cristi200134/vital-signs-monitor/README.md

 - The false-alarm rate is above the target I set for it.
 - Latency, CPU load and battery life are budget estimates, not bench measurements.
-- QRS detection was validated as a MATLAB reimplementation with the same coefficients and thresholds as the firmware, not as the compiled binary running on the chip.
 - It is a research prototype, not a certified medical device.

 ## Repository structure